rayfen12/Final-Project/GYP_Edits/README.md

 Fake news!
 Since D Trump winning 2016 election Twitter became a significant vessel in getting latest sentiment of the current events.
 We built a twitter natural language processing (NLP) analysis app, which pulls latest 200 tweets via API call based on the user input criteria and updates the dashboard with the latest information.

 ### Data Analysis:
-Retrieved tweeter data is organized into a number of dictionaries and stored into a dataframe for further analysis and plotting.
+Retrieved tweeter data is organized into a number of dictionaries and stored into a dataframe for further analysis and visualisation.
 We utilized the TextBlob sentiment analysis on “full_text” data to determine polarity and subjectivity scores and added the outcome to the dataframe.
 The dataframe is refreshed every time the user updates the search request.
-Finaly, we use dataframe to produce number of visualizing plots using Plotly and displayed them on the dashboard.
+Finaly, we use dataframe to produce number of Plotly charts and displayed them on the dashboard.

 ### Tools Utilized:
 * Pandas, Numpy, TextBlob, Sklearn